Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       Vitsoe wanted to be 'the gatekeeper for Dieter Rams'.
 Large portions of the website are taken up with the career, history and philosophy of the designer's work.
 These pages were ranked at the top of search engines for 'Dieter Rams', driving a huge volume of traffic to the site.

-      Furthermore, the company has a digital magazine 'Vitsoe voice', collection of lifestyle and design articles.
+      The company also has its own publication 'Vitsoe voice'; a collection of lifestyle and design articles.
 Many featured vitsoe products, but they would often be features on an interesting Vitsoe customer, or Rams's design philosophy.

-      All of this drove traffic to the site, but I found that in many instances it conflicted with the goals to use the site for e-commerce applications.

       TODO: Insert homepage.

-      Vitsoe Voice prominence on the homepage was clearly confusing the perception of Vitsoe as a retailer, and the behaviour tracking backed this up.
-After the good design page the homepage was the 2nd largest entry point, a quarter of users bounced, of those remaining only just over half moved on to view product pages.
-Most of the remainder were visiting sections on Dieter Rams.

-      Despite taking pride of place on the homepage, only 4% of visitors were interested in reading Vitsoe Voice.
-When I looked further at Vitsoe Voice, I found that the overwhelming majority of readers were coming directly, and pageviews spiked whenever the company released a newsletter to existing customers.

-      This was further evidenced when I looked at conversion ratio vs pageviews to vitsoe voice.

-      DOTO: insert diagram here

-      Spikes in Vitsoe voice were correlating with dips in conversion rate; indicating that these vitisors were less likely to make a purchase and were most probably existing customers.
+      Vitsoe voice was central on the company's homepage.
+When I looked into readership, I found most were existing customers, and they were arriving here via email newsletters.
+My investigations showed these articles were not promoting online sales.

+      Meanwhile sales teams were reporting back to me that many customers, even existing customers, were surprised to learn that Vitsoe had an online shop at all.

+      Some difficult conversations with business owners were needed about what their website should be.
+I had limited success at getting a decision

       #### Site behaviour